Drama (film and television): Type/genre combinations

 According to the Screenwriters' Taxonomy, all film descriptions should contain their type (comedy or drama) combined with one (or more) of the eleven super-genres.
 This combination does not create a separate genre, but rather, provides a better understanding of the film.

 According to the taxonomy, combining the type with the genre does not create a separate genre.
 For instance, the "Horror Drama" is simply a dramatic horror film (as opposed to a comedic horror film).
 "Horror Drama" is not a genre separate from the horror genre or the drama type.

 Crime drama

 Crime dramas explore themes of truth, justice, and freedom, and contain the fundamental dichotomy of "criminal vs. lawman".
 Crime films make the audience jump through a series of mental "hoops"; it is not uncommon for the crime drama to use verbal gymnastics to keep the audience and the protagonist on their toes.
+Crime dramas often include settings like the scene of the crime, the police station, forensic labs, and in some cases, courts of law.
+This feeds into the drama, and it adds senses of character to the film.

 Examples of crime dramas include: The Godfather (1972), Chinatown (1974), Goodfellas (1990), The Usual Suspects (1995), and The Big Short (2015).